Executive Summary:

 MPI Grading

 You can even check for yourself by scanning the unique QR code on each Manukora honey product.
-This code will provide a detailed history of your honey product’s production process, including the exact hive your honey came from and its breakdown of beneficial compounds.
+This code will provide a detailed history of your honey’s production process, including the exact hive your honey came from and its breakdown of beneficial compounds.

 What Are the Benefits of Manuka Honey?